 Vibration Optional: Controller vibration not used in the game or you can disable it.

 Similar Games With More Accessibility Features for Controls

 If you want to play Gris, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Gris has 3 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 3 accessibility features for Visual in Gris which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 No Flashes: No flashing strobe effects or you can disable them.
 This includes the absence of flashing from dramatic visual effects, explosions or weather effects like lightning.

 No Screen Shake: No screen shake effect or it is included but it can be disabled.
 This includes the absence of screen shake for dramatic effect as well as to indicate hits on a target.